-Pursuant to M.G.L. c.
-68 § 28, professional solicitors are required to disclose certain information to those from whom they are requesting a charitable donation: a professional solicitor is required to give the name, address and telephone number of the charitable organization at the time of solicitation and to disclose that he or she is a “paid solicitor.”
+Professional solicitors are required to disclose certain information if they are requesting a charitable donation from you.
+A professional solicitor is required to give the name, address and telephone number of the charitable organization at the time of solicitation and to disclose that he or she is a “paid solicitor.”

 When considering donating to a charity through a professional solicitor it is important to consider the following: